scala/scala-dist/README.md

 This packager only works for Scala 2.11 releases (starting with M8), as earlier ones did not publish the `scala-dist` artifact to maven.

-Due to limited resources, the native packages are quite rudimental, and bash-completion/tool-support aren't packaged at all.
+Due to limited resources, the native packages are quite rudimental -- we welcome new maintainers!

-If you'd like to maintain any of these packages, please contact scala-internals, and we'll do our very best to support you!
+## Legacy
+If you're looking for the editor configurations that used to be in the tool-support directory, please see https://github.com/scala/scala-tool-support.
+They were moved out because they no longer ship with the Scala distribution (you're welcome to take over the scala-tool-support project!).

+The specification also used to be in this repo -- it is now a part of the main repository over at scala/scala (since 2.11).
+ (looking for a maintainer/packager!).

 ## Windows VM
   - install windows 7 professional N 64-bit, ensure network access to github